nekomangaorg/Neko/README.md

 * Batch Auto-Source Migration (taken from [TachiyomiEH](https://github.com/NerdNumber9/TachiyomiEH))
 * Drag & Drop Sorting in Library
 * Improved Download queue, including reordering and cancelling downloads
+* Recently Read goes all the way back to the beginning of time
+* Restoring backups in the background (taken from [Neko](https://github.com/CarlosEsco/Neko)

 ## Issues, Feature Requests and Contributing